clindsay107/keyshare/cli/README.md

 ## AWS Errors

 Gatekeeper (and Keyshare) leverage the `aws-sdk` gem for S3 interaction.
-All errors from the `aws-sdk` gem inherit from the parent [`Aws::Errors::ServiceError`](http://docs.aws.amazon.com/sdkforruby/api/Aws/Errors/ServiceError.html).
+All errors from the `aws-sdk` gem inherit from the parent `Aws::Errors::ServiceError`.
+An explanation of all AWS error codes can be [found on this page](http://docs.aws.amazon.com/sdkforruby/api/Aws/Errors/ServiceError.html).
 Most errors that get raised have a self-explanatory name, but in the event that you find an error that you don't understand, this page should be able to explain it.